1969 Cannes Film Festival

 The 22nd Cannes Film Festival took place from 8 to 23 May 1969.
 Italian filmmaker Luchino Visconti served as jury president for the main competition.

-The Grand Prix du Festival International du Film, then the fetival's main prize, was awarded to If.... by Lindsay Anderson.
+The Grand Prix du Festival International du Film, then the festival's main prize, was awarded to If.... by Lindsay Anderson.

 At this edition a new non-competitive section called Directors' Fortnight was created, in response to the cancellation of the 1968 festival.

 The festival opened with Sweet Charity by Bob Fosse.